6 Alternatives to Nursing Homes

 Because it’s a residential facility, nursing homes also provide custodial care, as well as condition-specific services such as memory care or rehabilitation services.
 Depending on the nursing home, other living services are offered in addition to medical and custodial care, including:

-- Housekeeping support (such as laundry and transportation)
+• Housekeeping support (such as laundry and transportation)

-- Meal and medication management
+• Meal and medication management

-- Social enrichment and community
+• Social enrichment and community

-- 24/7 security and supervision
+• 24/7 security and supervision

-In this way, a nursing home is a full-range facility that specializes in 24/7 medical care, but also provides custodial and living services.
+Therefore, a nursing home is a full-range facility that specializes in 24/7 medical care, but also provides custodial and living services.

 Why might you look into alternatives to nursing homes?

 If you or a loved one don’t require 24/7 medical care, you may look into other options.
-In fact, there are six options for seniors who don’t necessarily need around-the-clock care, prefer to live at home or want a more affordable option.
+In fact, there are six options for seniors who don’t necessarily need around-the-clock care, may prefer to live at home, or want a more affordable option.
 Let’s go over these alternatives to nursing homes so that you have all the information you need to make a senior living decision.

 Aging-in-place